rdg/map-and-territory/guidance/process/implementation_standards.md

 - For patterns and step‑by‑step guidance, use `guidance/process/nextjs_typescript_feature_implementation.md`.
 - Keep pages and layouts lean; push data work to Server Components; minimize client bundles.

+## Platform‑First MVP Policy

+Purpose: emphasize platform economics without overbuilding.
+Each feature should ship a minimal vertical slice while establishing explicit seams that compound future speed.

+### Three Rules

+- **Define the Seam**: Introduce a public contract first (types, interfaces, registries) with narrow scope.
+- **Implement the Minimum**: Support the first concrete use case end‑to‑end; leave additional cases as typed, additive space.
+- **Lock with Tests**: Add unit/integration (and E2E if applicable) that act as living contracts for the seam.

+### Expansion Triggers

+- Add more cases/tokens only when the next 1–2 planned features need them.
+- Broaden semantics or grammar only behind an ADR when contracts materially change.

+### PR Checklist (must answer “yes”)

+- Is there a clear seam (typed contract/registry) instead of ad‑hoc conditionals?
+- Is only the minimum necessary capability implemented now?
+- Do tests assert the contract (not implementation details)?
+- Is growth additive (no breaking changes to callers/plugins)?

+### Examples

+- Toolbar capabilities: define `CapabilityToken` union + `enableWhen` and implement `hasActiveMap` now; add `selectionIs:*`, `hasActiveLayer`, `canAddLayer:*` later.
+- Persistence: versioned JSON schema with a `version` field; implement v1, add migrations later.
+- Rendering: adapter interface with `getInvalidationKey`; implement for first layer, require for new layers later.

 ## Architecture Standards